aliabdelazim/face-detector/README.md

 1. api-gateway: this is the entry point of the solution. it is responsible for routing the requests to the appropriate microservice.
 2. auth: this microservice is responsible for user authentication.
 3. uploader: this microservice is responsible for uploading images to S3, saving the image metadata in MongoDB and sending the image to the `IMAGES` queue in RabbitMQ.
-4. extractor: this microservice is responsible for extracting faces from images available in the `IMAGES` queue using AWS Rekognition, saving the extracted faces in MongoDB.
+4. extractor: this microservice is responsible for extracting faces from images available in the `IMAGES` queue using AWS Rekognition, saving the extracted faces in MongoDB, note that Kubernetes configuration for this microservice will replicate the pods fellowing point number 2 of the devops requirements of this assignment.

 ## How to run